ImgBotApp/InternetNL/detail/web/ipv6/web-AAAA/exp_en.md

-We check if there is at least 1 AAAA record.
+We check if your nam server contains at least 1 AAAA record.